jeanjusten/Socialee_Links/README.md

 ## :large_orange_diamond: Features
 ### :arrow_forward: Automated Tasks
 <p>
-This project uses Grunt to automate several tasks, such as JavaScript and CSS minification, image compression, and conversion to WebP format.
+This project uses Gulp to automate several tasks, such as JavaScript and CSS minification, image compression, and conversion to WebP format.
 </p>

 * Javascript compressing: